ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ```

 We can then collect the output from all the simulations
-in our current directory with one function call.
+in our current directory with one function call:

 ```
 get_results_all()
 ```

-This creates two plain-text files in our working directory:
+This creates two comma-separate plain-text files in our working directory:
 `ss3sim_scalars.csv` and `ss3sim_ts.csv`
 containing scalar output estimates (e.g. maximum sustainable yield)
 and time-series estimates (e.g. biomass each year), respectively.